 The other thing is the pattern of the sea which runs through the whole story.
 It started with great-great grandfather [I have no idea who this was], skipped a generation and began again with Arthur [my grandfather] and Val [his brother] Linklater.
 Then Jim Linklater's son Barkley and Arthur's son Nelson [my father], who chose the Navy during the War, and finally Nelson's son Duncan, [me] who has gone to Pangbourne [shoal water].
 Also there is Gordon [no idea] with his love of sailing.
 Apart from the sea, teaching as a profession seems to have been the thing during the 3rd generation, but died out entirely with us all.

 Since Evelyn wrote that, teaching has certainly exerted a pull; apart from my mother, my wife, brother, sister-in-law and several nieces and nephews have all taken up the cudgels.
 I was even afflicted myself for a few years, until I came to my senses.
-Boating continues to appeal, the most recent devotee being my son Magnus.
+Boating continues to appeal, the most recent devotee being my son Magnus, although his son Arthur shows an alarming fascination with tractors.
 Another recurrent theme Evelyn might have mentioned is that of art which recurs across the generations.
 Whether applied directly as paint to canvas or as design for theatre, fashion etc., art is a recurrent theme.
+I myself attained brief celebrity status at my first ‘dame’ school when I carried off the art prize for a fine depiction of a sunflower [now believed lost] for which I received the enormous sum of half a crown - or 2/6d to the uninitiated.

 Relying just on information in my own possession limited knowledge of my immediate ancestors to James Stevens Linklater and his wife Amelia Agnes née Bell and their descendants.
-Subsequent to my 2013 visit to Orkney and a bracing but brief plunge into the Orkney Archives in Kirkwall Library my genealogical horizon has expanded considerably; my GEDCOM now boasts a healthy 293 individuals.
-Kirkwall Library is also where the Orkney Family History Society Orkney Family History Society, has its base and archives.
+Subsequent to a visit to Orkney in 2013 and a bracing but brief plunge into the Orkney Archives in Kirkwall Library my genealogical horizon expanded considerably.
+Kirkwall Library houses the Orkney Family History Society Orkney Family History Society, and its attendant archives and reference books.
 I have been much assisted by members of the O.F.H.S., a ‘must join’ society for anyone with an interest in Orkney.
 Most of what I have learned about my direct ancestors earlier than James Stevens Linklater stems from this 2013 visit which also triggered a manic [ongoing!] phase of ‘Orkney’ book buying.
+My shelves are currently burdened with over 750 titles.

 I intend to include at least three good photographs of as many individuals as possible; one as a youngster (5 to 10 years), one as a mature young adult and one as an old fogey - if they make it to fogeydom.
 It is surprising how many don't.
 Apart from the general interest of such images, they may assist others to identify the subjects of photos they have.
 If you have images that I lack, I would be very glad to hear from you!
 Adding images will be the last thing to see to.

 This site is far from complete and, in the nature of such things, probably never will be.
 There are many gaps and uncertainties.
-There are whole swathes of relations that are currently [October 2013] entirely lacking e.g. my wife's family, SIMMONDS and HESKETH etc. Should you be able to plug any of these gaps or correct any other omissions or errors, I would be delighted to hear from you.
+Should you be able to plug any of these gaps or correct any other omissions or errors, I would be delighted to hear from you.
 Please also email me if you find any links not working, pages missing or have other criticisms or suggestions.
 I do not intend to say much about my own or younger generations apart from giving such basic facts as are matters of public record.
 Let those who come after shoulder the burthen.